 When it starts to seem like all news is bad news, it can be very difficult to resist getting bogged down by all the latest updates.
 It is easy to see how a news cycle which is now updated 24 hours a day, and readily accessible on smartphones wherever we are in the world, can have a big impact on our mental health and leaves a lot of us feeling anxious.

 Suzy Glaskie, Functional Medicine Certified Health Coach and founder of Peppermint Wellness, explains that how news is delivered makes us consume more.
 “Because news is now updated minute by minute – even if there isn’t anything of any substance to report – we feel we have to keep consuming it,” she says.

 “Every time we glance at Twitter, there’s another report or comment or perspective on a report so it never ends and we get caught up in the cycle of being consumed by consuming news!”

 News media makes up a significant part of our environment and takes up time in our every day.
-Whether or not you are a news devotee and tune in to see Huw Edwards every evening at 10 o’clock, it is likely to be a part of your usual routine – breaking alerts pinging onto your phone, regular bulletins on the radio, snippets caught on tv, stories popping up on Facebook and even office chatter all bring it into your life.
+Whether or not you are a news devotee and tune in to watch the news every evening at 10 o’clock, it is likely to be a part of your usual routine – breaking alerts pinging onto your phone, regular bulletins on the radio, snippets caught on tv, stories popping up on Facebook and even office chatter all bring it into your life.

 Increasingly, this is making us feel a little overwhelmed, stressed and even depressed.
 In fact, recent studies found that 68% of us have news fatigue and are simply feeling worn out by all the information out there.
-When negative news seems to dominate every headline, it’s only natural to feel overwhelmed by it.
+When depressing news seems to dominate every headline, it’s only natural to feel overwhelmed by it.
 So, why does paying attention to all that is going on in the world make us feel this way?